Favorite State Fair Foods

 Most people think of fried foods when they go to the State Fair, but there are a lot of baked goods to enjoy as well, like homemade fruit pies.
 Soft, chewy pretzels, or big slices of pizza.
 And don’t forget about popcorn!

-This Artisan Sourdough Pizza is one of the best recipes I’ve worked with to date, especially if you’re going for that charred crispy edge, puffy crust, and a simple topping.
+This Artisan Sourdough Pizza Dough is one of the best recipes I’ve worked with to date, especially if you’re going for that charred crispy edge, puffy crust, and a simple topping.
 Flavored with a touch of onion and garlic, and a homemade chunky sauce, I think you’re going to love this one.

 Homemade Cherry Pie is so delicious when using fresh cherries.
 If you can find them, (or pick them from a tree) we love tart cherries, which remind me of my childhood.
 But dark sweet cherries work well, too, which is what I’m using for this recipe.